uswds/uswds-site/pages/whats-new/research.md

 ### Open House Events (with Remote Options)

 The team will host open house events at the GSA Headquarters in Washington D.C and remotely using web conferencing tools.
-During these events, the team will conduct training presentations and allow teams using the Standards to showcase their products and explain how they've implemented them.
+During these events, the team will conduct training presentations and allow teams using the Standards to showcase their products and explain how they’ve implemented them.
 These events will be open to anyone in federal government.

 ## Research as a Service Offerings